-There's no one-size-fits-all method to losing weight and lowering your overall body fat percentage.
-Some people rely on diets like the ketogenic diet to lose weight, while others simply reduce the amount of processed foods they eat and adopt a consistent workout routine.
+There's no one-size-fits-all method to losing weight or lowering your body fat percentage.
 The amount of body fat and weight you can lose in a given month will vary based on your current weight, diet, and activity level, to name a few variables that impact weight loss.
-To find out how much body fat and weight you can realistically expect to lose in a month, POPSUGAR spoke to the experts.
+To find out how much body fat and weight you can safely and realistically expect to lose in a month, POPSUGAR reached out to the experts.

 How Much Body Fat You Can Expect to Lose